marcelreppi/moodle-buddy/README.md

 # Moodle Buddy

-Your university uses Moodle as their learning management platform? </br>
+You are a student and your university uses Moodle as their learning management platform? </br>
 You frequently use that system to access course material?  </br>
 You are tired of downloading every file one at a time?